Discussion in 'Audio Hardware' started by colby2415, May 10, 2017.

 It wouldn't matter.

 In theory everything that reduced vibrations and required less job from the servo mechanisms could improve sound quality.
 That's why the same player put on the ground or with a solid weight above it could sound better.
-Now it those green things did the job or not it's a different question.
+Now, whether those green things did the job or not it's a different question.

 When I finally decided that it was past-time to start to ripping my entire CD collection, I went dumpster-diving for CD Drives one-day at work when I noticed an entire palate full of obsolete hardware that our IT department was throwing-away.
 I snagged every Plextor drive that I could easily find in the pile, as well as a handful of other brand-names that I recognized, hoping that I might have landed a few of the most highly sought-after rippers amongst the 30 or so drives that I grabbed.
 And I got lucky, because there were indeed a few of the most highly rated old Plextor drives in amongst the mix as well as lot of number of other unrated plextors, and some other name-brand drives which seemed like they might have potential to me.